Yes (band)

-In 1983, Squire, White, Anderson, and Kaye reformed Yes with Rabin joining.
-Rabin's songwriting moved the band toward a more pop-oriented sound, which resulted in their highest-selling album 90125 (1983) featuring the band's only US number-one single, "Owner of a Lonely Heart", and the successful follow-up album Big Generator (1987).
+In 1983, Squire, White, Anderson, Kaye, and Rabin reformed Yes.
+Rabin's songwriting moved the group toward a mainstream pop-rock sound, resulting in their highest-selling album, 90125 (1983).
+This release featured the group's only US number-one single, "Owner of a Lonely Heart", and won a Grammy Award for Best Rock Instrumental Performance for the track "Cinema".
+The follow-up album, Big Generator (1987), was also successful.
 In 1989, the offshoot group Anderson Bruford Wakeman Howe formed and released a self-titled album.
-At the suggestion of the record company, the groups merged into a short-lived eight-piece line-up for Union (1991) and its tour.
-Yes regularly released studio albums from 1994 to 2001 with varying levels of success, beginning a second hiatus in 2004.
-After a 2008 world tour was cancelled, Yes enlisted Benoît David as the new lead singer, then Davison in 2012.
-Squire died in 2015, leaving the band with no original members.
-White, the longest-tenured member at that point, died in 2022.
-Former members Anderson, Rabin, and Wakeman toured from 2016 to 2018.
-Yes's latest album, Mirror to the Sky, was released in 2023.
+At the suggestion of their record company, both factions merged into a short-lived eight-piece line-up for Union (1991) and its corresponding tour.
+Yes continued to tour regularly and release albums—including the symphonically backed Magnification (2001)—before entering a temporary hiatus in 2004.

-Yes are one of the most successful, influential, and longest-lasting progressive rock bands.
-Their discography spans 23 studio albums, with 13.5 million Recording Industry Association of America (RIAA)-certified albums sold in the US and more than 30 million worldwide.
-In 1985, they won a Grammy Award for Best Rock Instrumental Performance with "Cinema".
-They were ranked No. 94 on VH1's 100 Greatest Artists of Hard Rock.
-In April 2017, Yes—represented by Anderson, Bruford, Kaye, Howe, Wakeman, White, and Rabin, with Squire honored posthumously—were inducted into the Rock and Roll Hall of Fame.
+Following the cancellation of a 2008 tour due to Anderson's health, Yes enlisted Benoît David as their new lead singer and resumed activity.
+Jon Davison replaced David in 2012.
+Squire died in 2015, leaving the band with no remaining original members.
+Three former members toured separately as Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman from 2016 to 2018.
+White, the longest-tenured member at the time, died in 2022.
+Since February 2023, the band's line-up has consisted of Howe, Downes, Davison, bassist Billy Sherwood, and drummer Jay Schellen.
+Their latest studio album, Aurora, was released in June 2026.